Tennessee Bible College

-Tennessee Bible College is a private college located in Cookeville, Tennessee, United States.
-It is supported by Churches of Christ and members of the Church of Christ.
+Tennessee Bible College is a private Bible college located in Cookeville, Tennessee.
+It is affiliated with Churches of Christ.
 Tennessee Bible College is authorized by the Tennessee Higher Education Commission.

 History

 Tennessee Bible College was founded in 1975 by the first president of the college, Malcolm Hill.
 His vision was to create a college to train preachers and Bible workers.
 Teaching the Bible only and no manmade doctrine or creed is the emphasis.
-Special emphasis is given to apologetics.

 Distance learning

-TBC also has an online college, through which students can receive a degree or certificate.
+Tennessee Bible College also has an online college, through which students can receive a degree or certificate.
 The college also has a free Bible correspondence course.